Throughout the year, ASCA’s five Sister Cities propose a series of cultural and student exchange programs.

-Jo Henri Bertram (Aachen) fall semester – 10th grade – Yorktown High School
+Jo Henri B. (Aachen) fall semester – 10th grade – Yorktown High School

-Annika Spering (Aachen) spring semester – 10th grade – Yorktown High School
+Annika S. (Aachen) spring semester – 10th grade – Yorktown High School

-(both students had participated in the Elementary Exchange and were hosted by their Elementary Exchange families)
+(both students had participated in the Arlington-Aachen Elementary Exchange and were hosted by their former exchange families)